Wyoming Senate: Leadership

-Wyoming, along with Arizona, Maine, and Oregon, is one of the four U.S. states to have abolished the Office of the Lieutenant Governor, a position which for most upper houses of state legislatures and indeed for the U.S. Congress (with the Vice President) is at least the nominal head of the legislative body.
+Wyoming, along with Maine, New Hampshire, and Oregon, is one of the four U.S. states without the Office of the Lieutenant Governor, a position which for most upper houses of state legislatures and indeed for the U.S. Congress (with the Vice President) is at least the nominal head of the legislative body.
 Instead, a separate position of Senate President is in place, removed from the Wyoming executive branch.

 The current Senate President is Republican Bo Biteman of District 21 (Ranchester).